Alcohol Addiction Treatment & Alcohol Rehab Programs

-Alcohol addiction treatment can help people struggling with mild to severe alcohol use disorder (AUD) regain control of their lives.1 If you or a loved one are considering treatment for alcohol misuse or an AUD, understanding the types of treatment can be an important first step toward recovery.
-This page covers the types of treatment programs available, including detox, inpatient and outpatient alcohol rehab programs, and more.
+Alcohol rehabilitation centers can help people struggling with mild to severe alcohol use disorder (AUD) regain control of their lives.1 If you or a loved one are considering an alcohol treatment program, understanding the types of treatment can be an important first step toward recovery.
+This page covers the types of alcohol addiction treatment programs available, including detox, inpatient and outpatient care.

-The good news is, there are several evidence-based treatment approaches available for mild to severe AUD.4 If you or a loved one is struggling with alcohol misuse or addiction, learning about alcohol treatment options can be an important first step that can help you make an informed decision about your care.
+The good news is, there are several evidence-based alcohol therapies and treatment approaches available to help.4 If you or a loved one is struggling with alcohol misuse or addiction, learning about treatment and rehab for alcohol can be an important first step that can help you make an informed decision about your care.
 You can also call our alcohol helpline at for information on treatment options.

-When to Seek Help or Treatment for Alcohol Use
+When to Seek Help or Alcohol Addiction Treatment

 These criteria are outlined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and include:5